 has long been regarded as the world’s leading authority on chimpanzees.
-Her decades of research in the field was described by the paleontologist Stephen Jay Gould as ‘one of the Western world’s great scientific achievements’.
+Her decades of research in the field were described by the paleontologist Stephen Jay Gould as ‘one of the Western world’s great scientific achievements’.

 Huw Spanner got her on the phone on 26 March 2001.